-Stability control is being integrated into ABS systems on more and more cars, light trucks and SUVs.
-It makes the most sense on SUVs because of their higher center of gravity and increased risk of roll-over if they get sideways or spin-out on a slick road or suffer a tire blowout.
+Stability control has been integrated into virtually all vehicles today, including cars, SUVs, light trucks even heavy-duty trucks.
+It is especially beneficial on SUVs because of their higher center of gravity and increased risk of roll-over if they get sideways or spin-out on a slick road or suffer a tire blowout.

-In 2006, stability control was standard equipment on about 29 percent of all cars and trucks, including 57% of all SUVs.
-By 2010 it was used on 85 percent of all new cars.
-By 2012 it was standard on all new cars, SUVs and light trucks.
+In 2006, stability control was available on about a third of new cars and trucks, including 57% of all SUVs.
+By 2010 it was used on 85 percent of all new vehicles.
+And by 2012 it became standard equipment on all new cars, SUVs and light trucks.

 Stability control systems are offered under the following names: